 Hybrid bass are aggressive feeders that will take a variety of artificial baits that imitate live shad or herring.
 Live baits, curly-tailed grubs, bucktail jigs, and Super Flukes are all effective at various times of the year.

 Hybrid bass are schooling fish, so if you catch one there are sure to be others nearby.
 In the winter months, hybrid bass can be found on windblown points feeding on blueback herring.
 During the spring, they will roam the shallows along rocky banks in search of spawning baitfish.
-By summer, hybrid bass will migrate to the lower lake but water quality conditions will force them near the bottom at depths around than 35-feet deep for most of the summer.
+By summer, hybrid bass will migrate to the lower lake but water quality conditions will force them near the bottom at depths around 35 feet deep for most of the summer.
 Good electronics will help an angler locate schools of hybrid bass underneath a school of blueback herring.
 During the fall, hybrid bass will feed aggressively at the surface in shallow water during the early morning and evening.

 Bluegill are one of the more abundant sunfish varieties in Lake Chatuge.
 Expect larger fish from May to August.